zzybluebell/tp/docs/UserGuide.md

 ### 11. Adding transaction for members : `add -txn/`

-Adds transaction amount corresponding to member ID.
+Add transaction amount corresponding to member ID.

 Format: `add -txn/ -id/ <MEMBER_ID> -b/ <BILLING>`

 Example: `add -txn/ -id/ 10001 -b/ 200.00`

+**Note :** Transaction date and time is automatically assigned by local date and time when a tranasction is added.

 ### 12. Deleting transaction for members: `del -txn/`

-Delete a transaction
+Delete a transaction.

 **NOTE**: Only managers are allowed to delete transactions.
 Login as manager before entering command.